codemanas/cm-blocks-docs/docs/accordion.md

 ## Introduction
-Cm Accordion is a WordPress Blocks that is designed to create accordion sections effortlessly in WordPress.
-Using our Accordion Block you can create organize data in a compact form.
-Visitors can expand or collapse its information.
-This will enhance user experience and make site space organized.
-Accordion can be used in different sections like, FAQs, Questions Answers and much more.
+CM Accordion is a WordPress Blocks is designed to create accordion sections in WordPress Content Editor.
+Accordian can create organize data in a compact form.
+Users can expand or collapse its information that enhances user experience and make site space organized.
+It can be used in different sections like, FAQs, Questions Answers and much more.

 ## Accordion Patterns
 ![CM  Block Banner](img/accordion/accordion-patterns.jpg)

-To use Our blocks you can directly press <b>+</b> button and search for CM Accordion Block.
-You can either start building slider from scratch or choose out beautiful prebuild patterns.
-Currently, there are 5 accordion templates available, which you can use it or also can modify as well.
+To use our blocks,use the <b>+</b> button and search for "CM Accordion" to access the block.
+Jumpstart your design with a choice of over five accordian pre-built templates, or customize your slider entirely from scratch.

 ## Accordion Setting and Styles
 Accordion options and customization  is categorized into two i.e Setting and Styles.
-We have setting and styles options for both acoordion as well as accordion icon.
+It can easily adjust settings and styles for both the accordion and its icon.

 ![CM  Accordion Setting Style Image](img/accordion/setting-style.jpg)